robbalmbra/EvoXOTA/README.md

 ## Description

 Create structure and json files for unofficial builds of evox.
+Auto pushes to git repo if git has been initialized within the output directory.

 ## Usage